juntao/arenztopia/content/tourism.md

 ## Hotels

 Xcar Tower Residences $$$ A very luxurious hotel.
 It is 78 stories tall, boasts 309 gigantic rooms including a full-story penthouse, and it is almost completely automated.
 You can press a button, and a robot will whiz to your 5-room, 1000 square foot suite carrying whatever you need.
-The hotel´s plush velvet sofas, elegantly curving designs, and golden accents are plastered with the logo of Xcar, which runs the hotel.
-Of course, this luxury comes with a price tag, and in this case it is an astounding 5000-10000$ per night!
+The hotel's plush velvet sofas, elegantly curving designs, and golden accents are plastered with the logo of Xcar, which runs the hotel.
+Of course, this luxury comes with a price tag, and in this case it is an astounding 5,000-10,000$ per night!
 *8900 4th Street*